 Ans: Ganymede proposed that Orlando should come to the cottage everyday where he and his sister lived.
 There Ganymede would pretend himself to be Rosalind and Orlando shall court him in the same manner as he would do if he were Rosalind, Thus, he will show how the ladies are whimsical to their lovers.
 In this way he will cure Orlando.

 Q 6- How did Ganymede try to cure the young lover of his love?

-Ans: Ans as same as answer 5
+Ans: Ans as same as answer 5.

 Chapter 9 – Seven ages of man